CyVerse-learning-materials/foss/docs/00_basics.md

 ![git_10](assets/git_10.png)

+!!!
+Info "Why working on branches?"
+		Branches allow you to add/remove/change exisiting code independently from your main branch.
+This code can include alphas, betas and different versions of your code.
+Branches can be used to develop documentation or include different functionalitiets focused on Operating Systems and/or clusters and job schedulers.
+If needed, you can add these codes to your main branch later using **pull requests**.

 To create a new branch select the :octicons-git-branch-16: icon (listing the number of branches).
 This will open the branch page, which will list all of the branches in this repository.

 ![git_11](assets/git_11.png)